 The Registrar's Office follows the recommendations of the State of Alabama Records Disposition Authority and the American Association of Collegiate Registrars and Admissions Officers in the retention and disposal of student records.

-Upon the written request of the student, official transcripts are normally issued by the Registrar's Office within one to three business days.
-Students may also request transcripts online through the National Student Clearinghouse or via PAWs (the student on-line self-service system).
+Students may request transcripts on-line through the National Student Clearinghouse or via PAWs (the student on-line self-service system).
+Students may also request their transcript at the Registrar’s Office in Meisler Hall.
 The costs involved when requesting transcripts can be obtained by contacting the Registrar's Office or visiting http://www.southalabama.edu/departments/registrar/transcripts.html.
 All outstanding obligations to the University must be cleared prior to the release of transcripts.
 The University does not release copies of transcripts from other institutions.

 Enrollment Certification And Degree Verification